 When submitting your paper or poster online, please first indicate the primary discipline of your paper (philosophy, psychology, or linguistics) and whether your submission is intended as a paper or a poster.

 Submitted papers may also be considered for presentation as a poster if space constraints prevent acceptance as a paper or if the submission is thought more suitable for presentation as a poster.
 If you would like us to consider your paper also as a poster in this way, please select the relevant ‘paper or poster’ option.

 All paper and poster submissions (whether abstracts or full papers) should be in .doc or PDF-format and should be properly anonymized in order to allow for blind refereeing.

-The deadline for all submissions is April 8th (midnight, GMT), 2018.
+The deadline for all submissions has been extended to April 15th (midnight, GMT), 2018.

 Submissions should be made online via Easychair: https://easychair.org/conferences/?conf=espp2018